metadriverse/metadrive-benchmark/MARL/README.md

 ## Radar Figure

-Please refer to XXXX notebook for code on how to draw radar figure.
+Please refer to [Process and plot evaluate results (1M steps).ipynb](Process and plot evaluate results (1M steps).ipynb) and [Process and plot evaluate results (5M steps).ipynb](Process and plot evaluate results (5M steps).ipynb) notebooks for code on how to draw radar figure.

 If we run IPPO, CCPPO and CoPO for 1M environment steps: